-"To ensure that the Municipality functions effectively and in a stable manner in order to deliver services of excellence to the community"
+"To ensure that the Municipality functions effectively and in a sustainable manner in order to deliver services of excellence to the community"

-FOREWORD BY HIS WORSHIP THE MAYOR, CLLR CHRIS NDLELA
+FOREWORD BY HIS WORSHIP THE MAYOR, CLLR THEMBA NJILO

-The 2016/17 Integrated Development Plan (IDP) review was the last review of the third generation IDP.
-For the past three financial years the Msunduzi IDP has been ranked amongst the best in the province of KwaZulu-Natal.
-This illustrates the hard work that is put in by both the officials and the councilors.
-The year 2014/15 also saw the Municipality receiving a clean audit from the Auditor General for its financial and performance information.
+For the past four financial years the Msunduzi IDP has been ranked amongst the best in the province of KwaZulu-Natal this illustrates the hard work that is put in by both officials and councilors.
+Although the year 2015/16 saw the municipality receiving a qualified audit from the Auditor General the new leadership will ensure that management works tirelessly to address all the findings of the Auditor general.
+The 2017/18 to 2021/22 IDP marks the start of the fourth Generation IDP.
 This IDP is underpinned by the pillars agreed to nationally and provincially in respect of the following:

-MAYOR CLLR CHRIS NDLELA
+MAYOR CLLR THEMBA NJILO

-- Basic service delivery
+- CLLR THEMBA NJILO Basic Service Delivery

 - Local Economic Development

-- Municipal transformation and institutional development
+- Municipal Transformation and Institutional Development

-- Good governance
+- Good Governance

-- Financial viability and management
+- Financial Viability and Management

-- Cross cutting interventions
+- Cross Cutting Interventions

-The City Development Strategy was developed during the 2014/15 financial year.
-It guides the strategies, programmes and projects that are found in the fourth generation IDP.
-The City Development Strategy identifies eight city wide key areas which are as follows;
+The city development strategy was developed to provide for longer term planning within the city and all its strategies, programmes and projects found expression in the fourth generation IDP.
+The City development strategy identifies eight (8) city wide key areas which are as follows;

 - 1. Building a capable and developmental Municipality - 2.
-Back to basics: cleaning, repairing, enforcing and responding - Improved infrastructure efficiency- Planning, budgeting, spending, implementing, maintaining - 4.
-Financial sustainability - Growing the regional economy - 6.
+Back to basic: cleaning, repairing, enforcing and responding - 3.
+Improved Infrastructure Efficiency-Planning, budgeting, spending, implementing, maintaining - 4.
+Financial Sustainability - Growing the Regional Economy - 6.
 Serving as a provincial capital - 7.
 Creating a learning city and city of learning - 8.
-Spatial effectiveness & justice increasing densities and improving mobility.
+Spatial Effectiveness & Justice increasing densities and improving mobility

-The Municipality is already doing a lot with regards to achieving some of these strategies.
-This is attested by the clean audit received for the 2014/15 financial year.
-During the 2015/16 financial year, the Municipality conducted IDP Mayoral Izimbizo during the month of December 2015.
-At this platform, the Municipality presented progress with regards to various municipal projects and also presented future projects to be implemented.
+The 2016 August three elections resulted in the Msunduzi Municipality increasing the number of wards from 37 to 39 wards.
+The municipality adopted the area of Ncwadi into its durisdiction.
+This addition is on the south western tip of the Municipality and being a new addition the Municipality hosted an IDP mayoral imbizo on the 12th of November 2016.
+During the imbizo municipal leadership and officials got to hear and see first hand the situation on the ground.
+Four more IDP mayoral Izimbizo were conducted during the month of November 2016.
+At this platform the municipality presented progress with regards to various municipal projects and also presented future projects to be implemented.
 The community also came out in their numbers to show support and also voice their concerns where they felt there was room for improvement.
-Community-need surveys were also conducted at these izimbizo.
+Community need surveys were also conducted at these izimbizo.
 The results of these surveys play a critical role when reviewing the IDP and considering the allocation of funds over the Medium Term Revenue and Expenditure Framework (MTREF).

-The Municipality continues to strengthen its management and governance structures in order to ensure a satisfied and dedicated staff.
-Municipal Performance Awards were held during the month of December 2015 where all staff were present and the high performers were rewarded in order to instill a culture of high performance.
-The Municipality remains committed to aligning its plans to those of national and provincial government, and the recently approved policy of Back to Basics has been incorporated in this 2016/2017 IDP.
-The Municipality has completed a number of key documents which will inform future development within the city.
-The Spatial Development Framework, Housing Sector Plan, Local Economic Development Strategy and the City Development Strategy were all reviewed during the 2014/15 financial year.
+The municipality continues to strengthen its management and governance structures in order to ensure a satisfied and dedicated staff.
+Municipal Performance awards were held during the month of December 2016 where all staff was present and the high performers were rewarded in order to instill a culture of high performance.
+The municipality remains committed to aligning its plans to those of National and Provincial government, and approved policy of Back to Basics has been incorporated in this 2017-2022 IDP.

 I take keen interest on matters raised by the Honorable MEC for COGTA in respect of the previously submitted IDP.
-The Municipality has finalized and incorporated most of the issues raised.
+The municipality has finalized and incorporated most of the issues raised.
 I will also ensure that the Municipality improves on all the matters raised by the Auditor General.
-In closing the leadership of the Municipality has been able to improve the functioning of the Municipality moving it from a state of being under administration to receiving a clean audit for the first time ever.
-The Municipality will also solidify its stance of directing government programmes and projects in alignment with Municipal plans and living up to the status of being the capital city of the province.
+The municipality will also solidify its stance of directing government programs and projects in alignment with Municipal plans and living up to the status of being the capital city of the province.